-Wildfires have become ever more destructive throughout the world and the prospects are unfortunately that this trend will continue.
+Wildfires have become ever more destructive throughout the world, and the prospects are unfortunately that this trend will continue.
 Greater attention must be focused on the underlying causes, the effect of land management on fire ecology, wildfire risk, the dynamics of vegetation fuel, and how to reduce the likelihood of catastrophic fires [1].
-Forest fires destroy important resources such as plant life, animal life, houses, and other civil infrastructures every year.
-"Strategic" planning attempts to avoid the large losses and suffering associated with wild fires by trying to prevent fire outbreaks.
+Forest fires destroy important resources such as plant

+SIMULATION, Vol. 80, Issue 10, October 2004 479-500 ©2004 The Society for Modeling and Simulation International DOI: 10.1177/0037549704050918 life, animal life, houses, and other civil infrastructures every year.
+"Strategic" planning attempts to avoid the large losses and suffering associated with wildfires by trying to prevent fire outbreaks.
 However, once a forest fire has started, a real-time simulation system for accurately predicting where and how fast the fire will spread would assist at the "tactical" level to effectively bring it under control.
 Furthermore, such a system would allow for ample warning to be given to the people living in the predicted path of a fire, thus enabling a well-coordinated evacuation plan.
 Important resources would be saved from destruction by effective fire suppression and would save a lot of money and time involved in fighting forest fires and in evacuating people.

-The long term goal of this work is to develop a simulation tool that can be used in real-time or as-fast-as-can tactical decision making to aid in forest fire control and suppression.
+The long-term goal of this work is to develop a simulation tool that can be used in real time or as-fast-as-can tactical decision making to aid in forest fire control and suppression.
 Toward that objective, the research reported here is to develop a cellular discrete event system specification or DEVS model [2, 3] of forest fire spread that includes response to control measures.
 DEVS provides a sound modeling and simulation framework and is derived from mathematical dynamical system theory [2].
-It supports hierarchical, modular composition and reuse and can express discrete time, continuous and hybrid models.
+It supports hierarchical, modular composition, and reuse and can express discrete time, continuous, and hybrid models.
 DEVS allows for the construction of a hierarchical simulation model composed of atomic and coupled models.
-Each standalone atomic model is assigned to an atomic simulator and atomic models are assigned to coordinators while coupled models as components within larger models are assigned to coordinators while coupled models as components within larger models are assigned to coupled coordinator simulators.
-The simulators keep track of the events and execute the simulation model defined methods based on the events list.
+Each stand-alone atomic model is assigned to an atomic simulator, and atomic models as components within coupled models are assigned to a coupled simulator.
+Coupled models are assigned to coordinators, while coupled models as components within larger models are assigned to coupled coordinator simulators.
+The simulators keep track of the events and execute the simulation model-defined methods based on the events list.